Alejogb1/job-board/blog-data/modulo-ada-programming-operator-meaning.md

 Now if you're looking to dive deeper than just simple examples I highly recommend getting your hands on “Programming in Ada 2012” by John Barnes or "Ada 2012 Rationale" it's packed with all the details about the ins and outs of the Ada language I have learned a lot through them when I was starting.
 They’ll cover the nuances that go beyond simple integer modulo like modular types and how they interact with other language features.

 So there you have it.
 The modulo operator in Ada is simple to use crucial to master and frankly once you get the hang of it you’ll be surprised where you find yourself using it.
 It's a staple tool in any Ada developer's toolkit.
-And sometimes when things get hard I just pretend I'm back debugging that old laser project and it motivates me to not write the same mistakes again you know kind of a masochistic motivation it works somehow.
-Alright that’s me done here happy coding and if you find yourself with an off-by-one error in your modulo logic I feel your pain been there done that too many times.
+And sometimes when things get hard I just pretend I'm back debugging that old laser project and it motivates me to not write the same mistakes again you know kind of a masochistic motivation it works somehow. that’s me done here happy coding and if you find yourself with an off-by-one error in your modulo logic I feel your pain been there done that too many times.